Media Training + Martial Arts: Secrets to Become A Media Star

 CK: Beautiful let’s do it.

 Susan: So close your eyes you can rest your feet on the floor if you’re lying down just lie down.
-And relax and feel the better the couch or whatever if you’re in a chair feel the baCK of it.
+And relax and feel the better the couch or whatever if you’re in a chair feel the back of it.
 You can rest your hands either open or in a mudra if you like this.
 Or you can have your just palms open on your knees or on the sides of a chair.
 Whatever’s most comfortable for you, take a deep breath in let it out, deep breath in through your nose.
 You can let it out through your nose of your mouth, feel your feet on the floor wherever you are.
 And imagine that your feet are roots going deep, deep, deep into the earth you can also imagine.
 That they’re jewels that they’re rubies or diamonds or gems or crystals that go deep, deep, deep into the earth.

 So they’re going deep, deep, deep all the way to the center of the earth and we’re connecting with our ancestors.
 With all of the experience that they’ve had before us that can help us you’re connecting with the magma.
 With earth with all of the creatures that are in that ground and at the same time imagine a beautiful.
 Beam of light coming down through the top of your head, the crown of your head all the way through your body, all the way.
 Through your solar plexus, all the way deep, deep, deep into the earth.
 So you’re connected with both the heavens and the earth and all that is possible.
 Then begin to draw that energy that deep supportive earth energy up through your feet, through your calves.